Save upto 7% in taxes

-GoM’s (Group of Ministers) interim report proposes a levy of 28% GST on the total value of the consideration received in online gaming, including the entry fee.
-It also proposed that once a 28% GST has been charged on the initial purchase of casino chips, no further GST charges will apply, even on new bets made from previous round earnings.
+GoM’s (Group of Ministers) final report also had proposed a levy of 28% GST on the total value of the consideration received in online gaming, including the entry fee.
+It further had proposed that once a 28% GST has been charged on the initial purchase of casino chips, no further GST charges will apply, even on new bets made from previous round earnings.

 Below we elaborate on the current applicability of GST on online gaming and casinos and analyse the implications of the proposed changes if they come to pass.